MarioChC/astro-containers/ppxf_docker/input/README.md

 --sn-range start end: Range of wavelengths to calculate the signal-to-noise ratio (default: same as --wave-range).

+--min-sn MIN_SN: Minimum signal-to-noise ratio for spaxels to be included in the analysis (default: 0).

 These arguments allow users to customize the analysis of MEGARA cube data by specifying parameters such as the file paths, wavelength ranges, signal-to-noise ratios, SPS models, output directories, and redshift values.

 Feel free to adjust and expand upon this template to better suit your needs!